amplication/plugins/plugins/broker-kafka/README.md

 - Kafka controller with an endpoint listener for each topic connected to the service, and their type is “receive."

-- A Kafka options getter function that extracts all the relevant variables from the `process.env` data.
+- A Kafka options getter function that extracts all the relevant variables from the nestjs common ConfigService (by default if would load the available environment variables)

 ## Usage